mrc-ide/reactidd/README.md

 ### [Resurgence of SARS-CoV-2: Detection by Community Viral Surveillance](http://dx.doi.org/10.1126/science.abf0874)

+The two vignettes `TemporalAnalysisREACT.rmd` and `TemporalAnalysisPHE.rmd` demonstrate the temporal analysis used in this publication

 The spatial analyses is contained in the directory `inst/spatial`.
 Each of the R scripts there can be run in sequence to regenerate spatial output for rounds 1 to 4, using the geospatial modelling framework.

 This code was tested with R version 3.6.3 on Ubuntu 18.04 LTS.